spdx/spdx-3-model/docs/translation.md

 ### Model translation example

-Here's an example of an `AnnotationType` vocabulary with translations for Japanese, Chinese (simplified script), and Chinese (traditional script).
+Here's an example of an `AnnotationType` vocabulary with translations for Japanese, Chinese (simplified script), and Chinese (traditional script), sorted by language tag.

 Note that the "Metadata" section and the names of entries within the "Entries" section remain untranslated: